Our Events Log

 Fair Lawn –

-Re-Pleat: Gemach of outfits for dressy occasions is new in Edison/Highland Park!
+Re-Pleat: Gemach of outfits for dressy occasions in Edison/Highland Park.
 Have something to donate?
 Have a special occasion and need something to wear?
 Open by appointment only: text 732-267-3216

 Teaneck –

-• SHPBC Shearit Haplate of Bergen County collects, repackages, and distributes surplus food to individuals and families in a respectful way that helps to ensure the recipients’ privacy and self-esteem.
-If you know of a family in need, are having an upcoming Simcha and would like us to pick up leftover food, or want more information about volunteering, Emailshpbcinc@gmail.comPhone: 225-DON8-FUD or 225-366-8383
+• SHPBC Shearit Haplate of Bergen County collects, repackages, and distributes surplus food in a respectful way that helps to ensure the recipients’ privacy and self-esteem.
+For more information, Emailshpbcinc@gmail.com

 • Preemie Clothing Gemach Yad Yocheved, Teaneck, for information 201-836-2071